BenBrostoff/BenBrostoff.github.io/_posts/2017-01-02-in-praise-of-destructuring-assignment.md

 ---
 layout: post
-title: The Left Hand Side: Destructuring Assignment
+title: The Left Hand Side - Destructuring Assignment

 date: 2017-01-02
 ---

 >>
 The foundation of the modern world is developer tools.
 >>